fruitTheory/Chess/README.md

 Initial idea is to create a simple chess 'ai' that can play at a very basic level.
 Choosing C++ for its object-oriented workflow, and to learn as well.
 Will be creating the game first and setting rules for potential ai/machine learning

+## Features

+- All chess pieces implemented
+- Both mouse and text input
+- Game timer that alternates
+- Takebacks and game history

 ## Prerequisites

 - A C++ 64-bit compiler (ex.
 GCC, Clang, MSVC)